Trust Me On This - MA Law Courses

 To make changes to an irrevocable trust, the trust should be read thoroughly to see if its terms allow for a change or termination.
 Or, if the trust terms, when fully understood, actually allow you to do what you want to do even if the trust continues unchanged.

-Health Care Proxy
+Changing a Health Care Proxy

 A health care proxy is essential, as the recent coronavirus epidemic has shown.
 This document allows another person to speak up for you for medical reasons if you cannot communicate.

 From time to time, you may want to change your MA health care proxy.
-Maybe a person you named as the key person - your agent' - has moved or deceased.
+Maybe a person you named as the key person — your agent' — has moved or is deceased.

 You can create a new health care proxy by signing a new one before two witnesses.
 Just make sure those witnesses are not the same persons you have named to be the person who will communicate for you.